 Here’s a letter I wrote to a dear, longtime friend.
 She had fallen on desperately hard times, and expressed a fear that I may abandon her and our friendship as other friends had done.
 At the time, I myself was familiar with the searing pain of seeing a few close friends leave me over the course of several years.
 I use the term “abandoners” several times.
 Despite it’s highly judgmental connotation, it serves to clarify when I’m referring to the friend who leaves, as opposed to the one who is left behind.

 When you said you were afraid I may abandon you, I felt surprised and sad.
-You needed reassurance that I’d keep our friendship alive and well through this very trying time.
-I gladly and sincerely reassured you of that.
+You needed reassurance that I’d keep our friendship alive and well through a very trying time.
+I sincerely reassured you of that.

 One can abandon a child, a car or property; there may be costly legal penalties for those criminal acts.
 It’s strange that there are no such penalties for abandoning a friend.
-There’s only the penalty of an uneasy conscience or restless sleep.
+There’s only the penalty of an uneasy conscience.

 When people choose to exit a friend’s life, it may be for a few months, a few years, or even permanently.
 In any case, it’s very likely their needs are not being fulfilled in the friendship or relationship.
 They’re exercising their personal autonomy to seek other means to meet their needs.